reservamos/expo-flavorizer/README.md

 Apply Command Options:
-  -p, --platform <platform>       Platform to apply changes to (ios, android, all) (default: "all") -i, --instructions <instructions>  Comma-separated list of specific processors to run
+  -p, --platform <platform>       Platform to apply changes to (ios, android, all) (default: "all") -i, --instructions <instructions>  Comma-separated list of specific processors to run -f, --flavor <flavor>           Apply changes only for a specific flavor
 ```

 ## Available Instructions